i want you,

 Don’t look too long at the bruised and swollen glass

-The art department will want it for something, God knows what.
+department will want it for something, God knows what.

 Safety pins in and up.
 Free the lamp.